alanng10/class-lang/Docue/Article/Single/a.md

 StructTypeName is name for StructType.
 StructTypeName syntax is Class of class ClassName, follow by limit dot token, follow by Struct of class StructName.
+Class is name of the Class that the Struct of the StructType is define in.
+Struct is name of the Struct of the StructType.

 Comp has Type of class TypeName instead of Class of class ClassName.
 Type is result Type of the comp.